-FGDs were conducted by teams in French and Arabic, using a semi-structured topic guide (Supplementary file 3).
-The interviews took place in a secure private location of the BCC headquarters.
-Participants in each FGD were asked to come during their scheduled time, and their transportation expenses were reimbursed (not exceeding USD \$10).
-FGDs took between 90 and 120 minutes, and transcription of each FGD took approximately 3 to 4 hours.
+FGDs were conducted by teams in French and Arabic, using a semi-structured to guide (Appendix 2).
+The interviews took place in a secure private location of the BC neadquarters.
+Participants in each FGD were asked to come during their scheduled time, and their transportation expenses were reimbursed (not exceeding USD \$10). 🛂s took between 90 and 120 minutes, and transcription of each FGD took approximately 😝 4 hours.
 Each transcript was discussed with the entire team to ensure that all cultural nuances were captured.

-Participants were asked to describe their views, perceptions, and beliefs on sexuality as it relates to HIV and AIDS transmission and prevention.
-Interviews started with an explanation of the interview purpose, reassurance of confidentiality, and seeking of respondents' written or oral informed consent.
+Participants were asked to describe their views reptions, and beliefs on sexuality as it relates to HIV and AIDS transmission and prevention.
+Ir relates to HIV and AIDS transmission and prevention. the interview purpose, reassurance on confidentiality and seeking of respondents' written or oral informed con ...
 All FGDs were transcribed and translated by the entire team to ensure that the translations captured cultural nuances.
 All interviews were recorded and transcribed verbatim.